PaschalKen/SeeFit/README.md

 - The web app will now be installed and accessible from your device's home screen or app launcher.

+- I chose to make the project a progressive web app to provide users ability to install the app on their device, providing a one-tap access just like traditional apps.
+By implementing this, I have been able to deliver an app-like experience to the users within the browser, offering convinient, efficient, and easy way to access and use the app.
+Making this app a Progressive Web App adheres to Jakob Nielsen's "Match Between System and the Real World" heuristic by delivering a native app-like capabilities within the browser environment allows PWAs to speak the users' language and follow real-world conventions, reducing cognitive load and enhancing usability.

 ### Toggling Theme
 - You can toggle between `Light mode` and `dark mode` by clicking on the icon at the top right corner of the app